tauri-apps/window-vibrancy/README.md

 ```

 ## Usage
-1. enable transparency on your window, either through `tauri.conf.json` or programmatically.
+1. Enable transparency on your window, either through `tauri.conf.json` or programmatically.
 It is also recommended to disable decorations.
-2. import the vibrancy trait
+2. Import the vibrancy trait
     ```rs
     use tauri_plugin_vibrancy::Vibrancy;
     ```
-3. use the trait [methods](src/lib.rs) on the `tauri::Window` type.
+3. Use the trait [methods](src/lib.rs) on the `tauri::Window` type.
     ```rs
     tauri::Builder::default()
         .setup(|app|{